grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.loadbalancing.md

 - `"metric"`: metrics with the same name will be exported to the same backend.
 - `"streamID"`: metrics with the same `streamID` will be exported to the same backend.

-The loadbalancer will configure the exporter for the singal types supported by the `routing_key`
+The loadbalancer configures the exporter for the signal types supported by the `routing_key`.

 Metrics support in `otelcol.exporter.loadbalancing` is considered experimental, so an exporter will be configured for metrics only if Alloy is run with `--stability-level=experimental`